2017 AIA Code of Ethics and Professional Conduct

 Members shall not discriminate in their professional activities on the basis of race, religion, gender, national origin, age, disability, or sexual orientation.

-Allied Arts & Industries: Members should promote allied arts and contribute to the knowledge and capability of the building industries as a whole.
+Allied Arts and Industries: Members should promote allied arts and contribute to the knowledge and capability of the building industries as a whole.

 Obligations To The Public